leocody/Leokoban/README.md

 # Leokoban
 This is a game called "Sokoban" made with Pyxel.
 This is my first project I will publish it!!
-Sorry, the BGM is awfull.😭
+Sorry, the BGM is awful.😭

 Play a game "Leokoban" with using keyboard / USB game controller(Game pad)!!! (^-^)